Updated January 2019

 The OXO Barista Brain was a leader in almost all of our tests and an obvious winner of our Editors' Choice Award.
 It consistently produces strong, well-brewed coffee and includes a pre-soak step that seemed to make a noticeable difference in taste.
 The insulated stainless steel carafe kept coffee hot for hours without ruining its flavor.
 Its sleek interface and simple controls are easy to navigate and impressed our testers.
 Automatic brewing is easy to program and we found it difficult to find many flaws in the Barista Brain.

-At $200, the OXO has one of the highest list prices of any machine in our review.
+The OXO has one of the highest list prices of any machine in our review.
 Its performance matches this high price, but it is possible to find excellent performance in less expensive models.
 We suggest checking out the Cuisinart 14-Cup or Bonavita Thermal Carafe 8-Cup if you seek high quality but don't want to spend this much on it.

 Read review: OXO Barista Brain 9-Cup